 We do not fund:

-The Foundation recognizes the vast needs in this area and the important work underway by so many, however, it is unable/unlikely to consider requests for support of activities such as:
+The Foundation recognizes the vast needs in this area and the important work underway by so many.
+However, we are unable or unlikely to consider requests for support of activities such as:

 - annual fund drives